 Bumble support states this feature is included in the app just in case they changed their mind or made a mistake.

-If A Guy Swipes Left on Bumble, Will the Female Not See His Profile?
+If A Guy Swipes Left on Bumble, Will the Woman Not See His Profile?

-If a guy swipes left on a female on Bumble, the female will in fact still be able to see his profile, however they will not match.
+If a guy swipes left on a woman Bumble, the woman will in fact still be able to see his profile, however they will not match.

 If You Swipe Left on Bumble, Can They Still See Your Profile